Time's Running Out

-The first day of Lent is Ash Wednesday, a day many people are seen with a marking of the cross in ash on their forehead.
+The first day of Lent is Ash Wednesday.
+On this special day of reflection, Catholics wear a marking of the cross in ash on their foreheads.
 The ashes symbolize our mortality – “Remember you are dust, and to dust you shall return.”
 But you might be wondering, where do the ashes for Ash Wednesday come from?

 Usually, the Ash Wednesday ashes are created by burning palms from the previous year’s Palm Sunday celebration.
 Palm Sunday is the last Sunday of Lent and leads into Holy Week.
 It is on this day that people laid palms to cover Jesus’s path as he arrived in Jerusalem, just days before he was crucified.